-- More than 10% of first cycle programmes do not conform with agreed ECTS workload for the first cycle (this is the case for Belarus, Holy See, Kazakhstan, Latvia and Malta); - More than 10% of second cycle programmes do not conform with agreed ECTS workload for the second cycle (this is the case for Kazakhstan, Latvia, Malta and Norway); - The most common total for the first and second cycle is in excess of 330 ECTS (this is the case for Armenia, Azerbaijan, Cyprus, Georgia, Latvia, Lithuania, Moldova, the Russian Federation and Turkey);
+- 1) More than 10% of first cycle programmes do not conform with agreed ECTS workload for the first cycle (This is the case for Belarus, Holy See, Kazakhstan, Latvia and Malta.) - 2) More than 10% of second cycle programmes do not conform with agreed ECTS workload for the second cycle. - (This is the case for Estonia, Kazakhstan, Latvia and Norway.) - 3) The most common total for the first and second cycle is in excess of 330 ECTS (This is the case for Armenia, Azerbaijan, Cyprus, Georgia, Latvia, Lithuania, Moldova, Russian Federation and Turkey.) - 4) Students enrolled in integrated programmes exceed 10 % of the total population.

-- Students enrolled in integrated programmes exceed 10% of the total population (this is the case for Armenia, Bulgaria, Croatia, the Czech Republic, Germany, Holy See, Hungary, Italy, Latvia, the Former Yugoslav Republic of Macedonia, Norway, Portugal, Romania and Sweden); - There are programmes other than integrated programmes, outside the agreed Bologna structures (this is the case for Albania, Austria, Belarus, Croatia, Denmark, Holy See, Kazakhstan, Lithuania, Luxembourg, the Netherlands and Romania).
+(This is the case for Armenia, Bulgaria, Croatia, Czech Republic, Germany, Holy See, Hungary, Italy, Latvia, the former Yugoslav Republic of Macedonia, Norway, Portugal, Romania and Sweden.) - 5) There are programmes other than integrated programmes, outside the agreed Bologna structures.
+(This is the case for Albania, Austria, Belarus, Croatia, Denmark, Holy See, Kazakhstan, Lithuania, Luxembourg, the Netherlands and Romania.)